tomif1/IT1025/Lab3/readme.md

 ### Certificates and Degrees
 A certificate I am interested is Web Application Development because I have had the chance to build websites before and I would like to learn how to do it better than I already can.
 ### Co-ops / Internships
-To be co-op ready you have to upload your resume for final revisions and approval by a Career Coach at Handshake, work with an Employer Relations Specialist to apply and interview with approved co-op placements and complete and sign a "Cooperative Education Agreement" form and register for college credit
+To be co-op ready you have to upload your resume for final revisions and approval by a Career Coach at Handshake, work with an Employer Relations Specialist to apply and interview with approved co-op placements and complete and sign a "Cooperative Education Agreement" form and register for college credit.
 ### Industry Associations / Student Organizations
+Membership in the Collegiate Cyber Defense Competition would be benefitial because students get to assume administrative and protective duties for a commercial network.
+Each team gets the same software and hardware and is scored on their ability to detect outside threats.
 ## Conclusion

-Include your professional conclusion here...
+In this chpater I learned about software and the different types of software and how it operates in a computer.
+I also learned about virtualization and how it works to improve the quality of a server.
+I also learned how a hypervisor works to separate the physical resources from the virtual environments.
+I learned the difference between interpreted and compiled language and how python is an interpreted language and does not need to be compiled.
+I was able to see different ways to find jobs and to see requirements for jobs using BLS.
+Then I had the chance to learn about different certificates and degrees and you can see what you can learn from completing that certificate.